ScooloV/bbpedia/docs/core_rules.md

 When this player commits a Foul action, either the Armour roll or Injury roll made against the victim may be modifiedd by the amount shown in brackets.
-This modifierr may be applied after the roll has been made.
+This modifier may be applied after the roll has been made.

 FEND